octo-technology/OpenTezos/docs/blockchain-basics/main-properties.md

 - _Full nodes_ enforce the rules no matter what happens and validate transactions.
 They _usually_ [[2]](/blockchain-basics/main-properties#references) also record all transactions in a distributed ledger.
 This ledger is shared by all the full nodes of the network.

 - _Lightweight nodes_ are used for devices with limited space capacity, calculating speed, or connectivity (e.g. smartphones, tablets, IoT, etc.).
-They don't record transactions in the ledger and ask full nodes for info when needed.
+They don't record transactions in the ledger and ask full nodes for informations when needed.

-From now on, "node" refers to a full node.
+From now on, "node" refers to a *full node*.

 ### Chained Data-structure
 The ledger's structure has to be very special to meet the following constraints:

-- The ledger is distributed over the planet, and everyone should be able to agree on its state at the same time (minus lag)
+- The ledger is distributed over the planet, and everyone should be able to agree on its state at the same time (minus latency)

 - Transactions are grouped inside packages named "**blocks**" to ease management.
-Blocks shouldn't be too small (//TODO: why?), nor too big (//TODO: why?)
+Blocks shouldn't be too small, nor too big, to have smooth and regular transmissions.

 - The history must not be modified (immutability) so the difficulty to attack the network and modify the ledger must increase over time (as computers become more powerful)

 - Verifying the history, or picking a specific information inside the ledger has to be fast (e.g. check a balance)

-- The part of the community validating the blocks (i.e. the miners) must be rewarded in a fair way
+- The part of the community validating the blocks (i.e. the "*miners*", as we'll see) must be rewarded in a fair way

 The data-structure which permits all of the above is a chain of blocks aka "blockchain".

 Valid transactions are grouped and enclosed inside a block.
 Every 10 minutes on Bitcoin, a new block must be mined.
-The number of transactions inside a block is only limited by its available space (e.g. 1 MB for Bitcoin, 32 MB for _Bitcoin Cash_).
-However, the more transactions in a block (and thus transaction fees), the more rewarding it is for the blocks validators.
+The number of transactions inside a block is only limited by its available space which is currently (2021) around 2 MB (comparatively "_Bitcoin Cash_" blockchain has around 32 MB block size).

 Each new block is linked to the previous one: they are chained.
 The more blocks there are, the more difficult it is to modify anything in the ledger.
 They are cryptographically chained.
-That means, that if you want to cheat (e.g. make a double-spend or spend money you don't have), you would need to modify everything until the first block ever created (called the _Genesis Block_).
+That means, that if you want to cheat (e.g. make a double-spend or spend money you don't have), you would need to modify everything until the first block ever created (called the "_Genesis Block_").
 This is like *Matryoshka dolls* with an enormous number of dolls.
 This is achieved through [Cipher Block Chaining (CBC)](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Cipher_block_chaining_(CBC)), where instead of a _XOR_ function, the _SHA256_ function is used.
 Twice:

 ![Chain of blocks](../../static/img/blockchain-basics/blocks-chain.svg "Chain of blocks")